shahamed/rocFFT/docs/design/codegen.rst

 the kernel and the accompanying struct, which gives indications of how the kernel may be used in both rocFFT and other applications.

-the generator will populate a function pool with structs of the form
+The generator will populate a function pool with structs of the form

 .. code-block:: c++